xiwang129/GPS_PINO/README.md

 To evaluate Darcy flow ```python train_darcy.py --config './configs/darcy_flow.yaml' --test```

 To evaluate Burgers equation ``` python train_burgers.py --config './configs/burgers.yaml' --mode test```

+## Point Symmetry Derivations

+To avoid extensive derivations for the symmetries and action on the residual, we implemented the relevant derivations in Mathematica using the MathLie library [[link](https://library.wolfram.com/infocenter/ID/2461/)].
+The Mathematica notebook can be found in the ```mathlie_test_prolong.nb```.